 These are amazing Pakora / Fritters made out of Pumpkin Flowers.
 It is a traditional Bengali appetizer or side dish that is very much relished as a part of a Bengali platter with dal-chawal (rice-lentil combo).
 These awesome and delicious pakoras are not commonly heard or seen these days.
-But if you happen to come across these flowers, please go ahead and try.
+But if you happen to come across these flowers, do go ahead and try.
 You will simply love them.

 I came across them on the terrace of my parents home, when I recently came to visit them in Hyderabad.
 I immediately jumped at the idea of making some fritters out of these blossoms, as I did not want to miss this golden opportunity to add one more post (an interesting one) in my blog.